 Seeking Medical Assistance Decisions

 Determining whether to go to an emergency room, urgent care, or your primary care physician can be a troubling decision.
 At Hunter Law, we always encourage our clients to listen to their bodies and respond accordingly.
 If you experience physical symptoms immediately after an accident, we recommend erring on the side of caution and presenting immediately to an urgent care center or emergency room.
 Have your car insurance policy information handy, as the facility will need this so they can begin to process your PIP insurance claim.

 If you decide to wait a day or two to seek medical attention, it may be best to go to a medical provider that specializes in treating car accident victims.
 Too often we see primary care physicians unwilling or unable to properly treat our clients.
 Ultimately, wherever you decide to treat, it is always best to do so as soon as possible.

-The lawyers at Hunter Law are always available to assist our clients in navigating the rough and murky waters following a motor vehicle accident.
+The personal injury attorneys at Hunter Law are always available to assist our clients in navigating the rough and murky waters following a motor vehicle accident.
 If you ever have any questions or concerns, we are always here.
-We will provide our insight and advice based upon our years of experience.
+We will provide our insight and advice based on our years of experience.
 We hope that you never need us but if you do, we are here for you.

 §627.736 Required Personal Injury Protection Benefits; Exclusions; Priority; Claims, Fla.
 Stat.
 (2019)